 Place chopped dark chocolate in a medium bowl.

 Heat cream in a small saucepan over medium-low heat.

-When cream is very hot (but not boiling), pour over chocolate.
+When cream is very hot (but not boiling), pour over chopped chocolate.
 Let sit for one minute and then stir gently until smooth.

 Allow to cool slightly before using.